a22057916w/posd2023f/FINAL.md

   ```
   (b) *True or False*: of the two versions of  the Adapter (139) pattern, the class adapter is more flexible than the object adapter.
 Explain your answer. <br><br>
   *False*, the object adapter is more flexible than the class adapter. <br>
-  The class adapter uses **multiple inheritance** to adapt the adapted(or interface), while the object adapter uses **object composition**(reference,
-  pointer) to combine the adapted.
-If there is a subclass of the adapted, the object adapter will work well with that, while the class adapter will have no access to it.
+  The class adapter uses **multiple inheritance** to adapt the adapted(or interface), while the object adapter uses **object composition**(reference, pointer) to combine the adapted.
+If there is a subclass of the adapted, the object adapter will work well with that, while the class adapter will have no access to it. <br><br>

 #### 2. <br> This problem is about the *Liskov Substitution Principle*.
 Consider a base class **Base** with a data member **r** of the type **double** and a virtual method **sqrt()** for computing the square root of **r**.
 When called, **sqrt()** checks if **r** is greater than or equal to 0.
 If so, it performs computation on **r**; if not, it throws an exception. <br> In Johnny's application, his number **r** must be between 3 and 9.
 Since Johnny still needs the **sqrt()** member function, he writes a class **Derived** which publicly inherits **Base**.
 He overrides the method **sqrt()** with the following behavior: it checks if **r** is between 3 and 9.
 If so, it performs computation on **r**; if not, it throws an exception.
   (a) *True or False*: the class **Derived** is compliant with LSP.
 Explain your answer. <br><br>